 Tags: this is to categorise your character to be able to quickly find similar characters in the future (for example player characters, warlocks, bbegs).

-Image: you can either select an image from your device, or give the URL of a website, and Kanka will try and download the image and attach it to the character.
+Image: you can either select an image from your device, give the URL of a website, and Kanka will try and download the image and attach it to the character, or select an image from the gallery.

 Privacy: lastly, for members of the campaign’s admin role, the Privacy field.
 Is selected, this character won’t be visible to members outside of the campaign’s admin role.